-Table 1 shows a summary of all variables with their descriptive statistics taking into account the sample weights.
+Table 1 shows a summary of all the variables with their descriptive statistics taking into account the sample weights.
 The data contain information on 9262 children under the age of five.
 The value for the GC equals -0.0136 using either the 'product definition' in (1) or the 'covariance definition' in (2).
-Its negative sign reveals higher rates of child malnutrition amongst the poor or a socioeconomic inequality of malnutrition to the disadvantage of the poor.
+Its negative sign reveals higher rates of child malnutrition among the poor, that is, a socioeconomic inequality of malnutrition to the disadvantage of the poor.
 In the next two sections, we apply the various approaches described in this paper to compute decompositions (I), (II) and (III), which we express in percentages.
-We first discuss the decomposition results from using OLS regression, and then those from using a SEM approach.
+We first discuss the decomposition results from using an OLS regression approach, and then those from using a SEM approach.
 We performed all regression analyses using the econometric software package EViews 8.